Tennessee (film): Plot

 Arriving at Tennessee, Carter, Ellis and Krystal have run out of pocket money.
 Krystal then tries to pawn her guitar but Carter stops her after seeing a flyer for a singing contest in a bar, suggesting that she compete.
 Frank, who arrived late at Tennessee, sees a girl traumatically abused by her boyfriend.
 He sees his own relationship with Krystal reflected in theirs and has an epiphany.
 He heads to a bar, where the singing contest is happening and sees Krystal performing to which he does not pursue her but instead sets her free.
 After winning, Krystal gives them just enough money to get to Tennessee and they part ways.

 While on the bus, Carter finds out that Ellis has passed out where he then rushes him to a hospital.
 Ellis later wakes up and asks Carter for a picture of a mountain in a nearby middle school to which Carter later finds out that his ex-girlfriend Laurel is there working as a teacher.
 Afraid to talk to her, he decides to head back to the hospital.
 Carter drives and heads to his old house to which he discovers that their father is not there.
 An old woman in the neighborhood asks Carter if he is the son of Roy and tells him that a package is waiting for him.
-He finds out that his father passed away 5 years prior and that the package was made by Ellis which contains a letter saying that Ellis knew about their father's death all along and decided to throw a trip to Tennessee in order for Carter to realize this and face his fears that he has always thought of ever since he left home.
+He finds out that his father died 5 years prior and that the package was made by Ellis which contains a letter saying that Ellis knew about their father's death all along and decided to throw a trip to Tennessee in order for Carter to realize this and face his fears that he has always thought of ever since he left home.
 He also said that the picture was for him to find out that Laurel was still there and to take this chance to talk to her again.

 Ellis eventually succumbs to his Leukemia, but not before Krystal pays him one last visit on his death bed.
 Carter and Krystal scatter his ashes on the top of the mountain.
 Krystal decides to return home and Carter tells her that he will be waiting for her big break as a singer.
 Carter then travels to the middle school and finds Laurel.
 The film fades to black before the audience finds out if he approached Laurel to talk to her again.